DrMadhushan/CO521-Compilers/lexicalAnalyser/README.md

 **Single line comment**

 	Starts with --
 	 - any characters until the carriage return will be ignored

 **Multi-line comment**

 	Starts with (*
 	 - any character until the next *) char sequence will be ignored
-	- Nested comments are not considered in this lexical analyser ***
+	 - this will set the comment level to 1 (* nested comment level)

-	- EOF in a multi-line comment is not allowed.
-It should be terminated, otherwise error returned as 'EOF in comment'
+  	EOF in a multi-line comment is not allowed.
+	 - It should be terminated, otherwise error returned as 'EOF in comment'

+	Nested comments handles level-wise
+	 - each occurance of `(*` will increase the comment level
+	 - each occarance of `*)` will decrease the comment level

-	- Comment terminated with a *) char sequence
+  	Comment terminated with a *) char sequence at comment level 1

 	***
 	Apart from comments, an unmatched *) sequence will be considered as an error that a closing comment has no opening comment partner